Difficulties endured, The immense reward

 Moments later my mom walked up to me, and simply hugged me.
 She knew this was an ongoing battle for me.
 She could see the pain I tried so hard to hide, yet failed miserably.
 She looked at me again, the words she spoke I could barely hear.

 “That’s it!
 I’m done!
 I can’t do this anymore!”
 I tried not to yell, but I couldn’t contain my anger.
 I wasn’t mad at her, not directly.
 It was the situation, the ongoing situation.
 “How is it that you all know I can’t hear anything you say in situations like this, make jokes and laugh and when you see I’m not laughing, no one bothers to try and tell me what is so funny?”
-I asked her coldly.
+I asked her coldly.“What do you mean you’re done?”

 “I’m done, I want to get that damn implant that you all keep bugging me about and the doctors tell me I should get.
 I’m done fighting this, I’m done being the only one in the family like this.
 I’m so sick of being left out.
 Just set the appointment up, I’ll do it.
 If I don’t like it, well then what difference does it make?
 I’ll just be completely deaf instead of 90 percent deaf.
 Just call them when we get home.”